 Art Deco House on Po River

-A rare example of Art Deco Architecture - Rigorous refurbishment completed in 2012 in a building of the early 20th century (1923( overlooking the River Po, in the historical suburb of San Mauro Torinese.
+A rare example of Art Deco Architecture - Rigorous refurbishment completed in 2012 in a building of the early 20th century (1923) overlooking the Po River , in the historical village of San Mauro Torinese.
 (Turin) From its terrace you can see an amazing view of the entire landscape of the Alps, the hills of Turin, the Basilica of Superga, the gentle bend of the river.

 Turin's city center is just a few minutes by the bus, or through a romantic bike path that runs along the river, starting from the Piazza just downstair the house.
 Shops, restaurants, a small supermarket a few steps.
 The flavor of a medieval village just minutes from Turin City center.